 Step 3: Encourage It to Leave

-If the bird doesn’t figure out the exit on its own, you can gently encourage it to fly in the right direction.
-Use a towel or large piece of cardboard to guide it toward the open window or door.
-Don’t chase it or try to catch it – we’re guiding, not playing tag.
+If the bird doesn’t exit the room on its own, you can gently encourage it to fly in the right direction.
+Use a towel or large piece of cardboard to gently guide it towards the closest open window or door.
+Don’t chase it or try to catch it.

 If all else fails, you may have to carefully capture the bird.
-Use a towel to scoop it up (no bare hands, please), and release it outdoors.
-Make sure there are no pets nearby when you do – Fluffy might be too interested in your feathery guest.
+Use a towel to scoop it up and release it outdoors.
+Make sure there are no pets nearby when you do.